TimLee2/RiskScript/README.md

 # Features
 - Allows for range of 2-7 Players
 - Custom names for each Player (optional)
-- Choose to include or not include Essos in the randomization
+- 3 Map types:
+    - Westeros Only
+    - Westeros + Essos
+    - Essos Only
 - Ability to Reset quickly to modify input errors

 # Fisher-Yates Shuffle Algorithm